• TDD vs BDD: Concepts, Differences, and Practical Use

 Improved design decisions

-Thinking about tests first forces developers to clarify inputs, outputs, and dependencies.
-This results in cleaner interfaces and fewer tightly coupled components.
+The priority of tests makes developers clarify the inputs, outputs, and dependencies.
+This puts in place cleaner interfaces and reduces tightly connected parts.

 Safer refactoring